Bard MAT Program 2020 Annual Report

 Enrolled 19 Graduate 19 Rate 100%

-Note that the dip in 2017 is largely accounted for by change of status from full to part time.
+Note that as we reported last year, the low number in 2017 is largely accounted for by change of status from full to part time.

 - Ability of completers to meet licensing (certification) and any additional state requirements; Title II

-Summary: As has been the case historically, nearly all of our candidates scored well above average on the two NYS written exams—the EAS and the CST.
+Summary: Consistent with previous years, the majority of MAT candidates scored well above average on the two NYS written exams—the EAS and the CST.
 Our cohort average total scores and rubric scores on the edTPA results were also above the state averages.

 - Ability of completers to be hired in education positions for which they have been prepared

-Summary: Of the most recent graduating class, 84% are currently employed full or part-time in education positions.
-In the Bard MAT Survey of Graduates, 92.5% of respondents report that they are currently employed in education.
+Summary: Of the 14 candidates who sought employment for 2019-20 academic year, 12 report having a full-time position in a school or education-related field.
+In the Bard MAT Survey of Graduates, 2005 to Present, 90.7% of respondents report that they are currently employed in education.

 - Student loan default rates and other consumer information

-The student loan default rate for Bard College FY15 is 2.0 That is the most recent date for which a final rate is available.
+The student loan default rate for Bard College is 2.7.
 The college does not provide rates for each program.